steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 2. Push to github
 3. Create a PR -don't include the version there yet.

-After this, leave yetus to do its work.
+After this, leave Yetus to do its work.

 As you continue your work, place test results and stack traces into the PR, making it visible to all.
 Anyone who is collaborating should do the same.